opnfv/dovetail/docs/testing/user/ovpaddendum/exemption-strict-API-validation.rst

 responses does not provide information about whether the tested functionality is available or not.

-The OPNFV Verified Program has inherited the policy to strictly validate API responses from OpenStack by including a selection of Tempest tests in its compliance test suite.
+The OPNFV Verification Program has inherited the policy to strictly validate API responses from OpenStack by including a selection of Tempest tests in its compliance test suite.
 However, it was never discussed if OVP should adopt this policy as well.
 It turns out that this policy causes challenges for vendors of